phyunsj/web-thing-swagger-page/README.md

 }
 ```

-- `nodes/core/core/80-function.js` : alow to use `nedb` module directly in `function` node.
-Access `$HOME\actions.db` and `$HOME\events.db` to generate GET/POST responses.
+- `nodes/core/core/80-function.js` : allow to use `nedb` module directly in `function` node. access `$HOME\actions.db` and `$HOME\events.db` to generate GET/POST responses.
 This is not an ideal approach but it is good enough to test REST APIs.

 ```
 function FunctionNode(n) {